 A case can be made that the most common association of a nation with Classic Blue Tiles is Portugal.
 What you observe in the image below is the “the influence of Arab and Moorish cultures on the tile making craft is illustrated in the interlocking curvilinear, geometric and floral motifs of the traditional blue and white and multi-colored patterns”.

-Our Miradouro Collection, is created in Portugal with the finest design and quality criteria in mind.
-These handcrafted tiles can be used in indoor vertical installations; kitchen backsplashes, bathrooms, showers, feature walls, wainscot applications, fireplace surrounds, wet bars and wine rooms.
+Our Miradouro Collection is created in Portugal with the finest design and quality criteria in mind.
+These handcrafted blue ceramic tiles can be used in indoor vertical installations; kitchen backsplashes, bathrooms, showers, feature walls, wainscot applications, fireplace surrounds, wet bars, and wine rooms.

 In conclusion, here is an interesting post on the cultural inclusion of azulejos in Spain: “La Mantilla” in Sevilla: Holy Thursday”.
 As always, thanks for reading.
 We have locations across the U.S. and the Caribbean.